 Raising wages is a recognized way to boost labor participation, as it increases the incentive to work.
 Job postings look more attractive, so more candidates apply for roles and more vacancies are filled.
 This is straightforward for traditional, assignment-based jobs where annual salaries or set day rates can be clearly advertised.

-But, advertising and managing high-volume or shift-based wages is more complicated.
+But, advertising and managing shift-based wages is more complicated.
 Weekend pay, night shift differentials and split shifts mean rates fluctuate from hour-to-hour, worker-to-worker, and assignment-to-assignment.
 And additional considerations, like overtime or bonuses, make wage calculations even more complex.

 Beyond a wage issue

 These complicated rates can erode employee trust.
 While workers see a total on their wage slip, it’s often difficult to access a full breakdown of this pay, or to find a full history of the hours they’ve worked.
 This leads to a high cost of managing pay queries as workers are left questioning why they’ve been paid what they have.